Commercial roof coating in Peterborough

 - Moisture below the surface and the state of any insulation

-- Phasing and access for a building that keeps operating
+- Phasing and access for a building that needs to keep operating

-The written report then states whether coating is appropriate and, if so, exactly what specification we propose.
+The written report then states clearly whether coating is appropriate, and if it is, exactly what specification we propose.
 We survey buildings across Peterborough and the surrounding area, including Stamford, Wisbech, March and Huntingdon.

 Roofs that should not be coated

-Some shouldn’t be, and on big buildings the cost of getting that call wrong is multiplied by the same areas that make coating attractive.
-Sheets perforated by rust, insulation saturated under a long-failed membrane, asbestos cement too fragile to work over, or decking past its structural best: these are repair or replacement cases, and a coating over them is money spent hiding a problem that will resurface on its own schedule.
-If that is what we find, the report says so in plain terms.
-An honest no on a 10,000 square metre roof is worth a great deal more than a hopeful yes.
+Some roofs just shouldn’t be coated.
+On big buildings, the cost of getting that call wrong is multiplied by the same areas that make coating attractive in the first place.
+Sheets perforated by rust, insulation saturated under a long-failed membrane, asbestos cement too fragile to work over, or decking past its structural best: these are all cases for repair or replacement.
+A coating over them is just money spent hiding a problem that will resurface on its own schedule.
+If that’s what we find, the report says so in plain terms.
+An honest ‘no’ on a 10,000 square metre roof is worth a great deal more than a hopeful ‘yes’.

 What a survey-led contractor does differently